kiavashp/kiavashp.github.io/docs/_words/rogue.md

 <i>Fuck.</i>

-Cap stepped away to refill his tea and paced around the room, but this time it gave me an idea.
+Cap stepped away to refill his tea and paced around the room, and this time it gave me an idea.

 "Hey Cap.
 How much water can we boil with that thing again?"

 "Not much.
-Maybe a liter."
+A liter.
+Maybe two."

 "That might be enough."

 "For what?"

 My idea: boil as much water as we can and pour it down the side of the line.
 While we did that, alternate between pulling the line up and releasing it again; to work the boiling water down between the line and the tube, and create friction to help prevent the water from refreezing.
 I knew how dumb it sounded, but if it worked, it worked.
-Like burning our way through a kilometer of ice: sometimes the right solution sounds like a child came up with it.
+Like burning our way through a kilometer of ice: sometimes great solutions are hard to distinguish from the musings of a child.

 "That'll put a lot of strain on the motor."